DuskEcho/CST205Final/README.md

 would be developed more seriously on a better suited platform.

 We were given 4 weeks to come up with a unique multimedia sample using JES.
 Not content with simple image filters and soundbytes, team SAGA went the extra mile.
-There are some obvious compromises made due to the time and platform constraint, but the end product features:
+There are some obvious compromises made due to the time and platform constraints, but the end product features:
 - An explorable town
 - Currency
 - Loot